 Teens develop the confidence they need to have integrity and a sense of self that is not determined by the judgments of others.

 Connection Through Trust

 Each member of our community is an individual.
-Teens design their own program everyday.
+Teens design their own programs every day.
 With over 50 different cool activities to choose from, campers can try out all sorts of new things.